A Prayer for Your Aging Parent

 I ask You to give my parent a trusting and thankful heart, especially as days grow more difficult (1 Thessalonians 5:18).
 Help my aging parent take every disappointment to You.
 Preserve from any bitterness or spirit of discontent (Psalm 25:21).

-I pray for continuing PURPOSE.
+I pray for continuing PURPOSE in my parent's life.

 I ask you to help my parent flourish—“like the palm tree… bearing fruit in their old age”—with an eternal perspective (Psalm 92:12-15).
 Work in my loved one’s life for Your glory (2 Corinthians 4:16).
 Open appropriate opportunities for ministry and influence.